Mobile Ordering

 Printed menus don't reflect how customers actually customize, and POS configurations often contain legacy logic that no longer matches your pricing rules.
 When that structure is replicated online, small inconsistencies turn into peak-hour errors.

+List every pizza size you sell and map which crusts are allowed for each size.
+Define topping groups clearly.
 For example, if medium pizzas allow up to 3 toppings and large pizzas allow 4, simply reflect that rule in the system.
-For half-and-half pizzas, choose how you want pricing to work.
-Many pizzerias price based on the higher-cost half.
+For half-and-half pizzas, choose how you want pricing to work β€” many pizzerias price based on the higher-cost half.

 Once that's defined, the system follows the rule automatically.
 Next, audit modifiers that cause friction today.
 If your staff frequently explains "extra cheese means different things on thin vs pan crust," that distinction must be reflected in pricing rules rather than being handled verbally.